iahmadhabibx/javascript360/README.md

 One liner to swap values of two variables.
 # Day - 25:
 Detect dark mode, and listen to the change in theme using javascript
+# Day - 26:
+Group console logs for better debeugging of the code.